-After desktop probing configuration is complete, the agent takes 10 minutes before it is ready to start probing.
-Then, it runs configured probes starting the next hour.
+After the desktop probing configuration is complete, the agent takes 10 minutes before it is ready to start probing.
+Then, it runs the configured probes starting the next hour.

 Step 3: Probe execution

-- StoreFront Reachability - configured StoreFront URL is not reachable.
+- StoreFront Reachability - the configured StoreFront URL is not reachable.

-- StoreFront Authentication - configured StoreFront credentials are invalid.
+- StoreFront Authentication - the configured StoreFront credentials are invalid.